WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 ## Beta 3.10

-Beta 3.10 is a cleanup release to fix several regressions introduced in `b3.8` and `b3.9` that slipped through the cracks.
+Beta 3.10 is a cleanup release to fix several regressions introduced in `b3.8` and `b3.9` due to a mismatch in git submodules that slipped through the cracks and resulted in an awkward build.
 It's also an opportunity for us to test out our new release pipelines and QA processes, which should lead to greatly increased quality of releases from here forward.

 ### Updating